bruab/bruab.github.io/offers.md

 ## Seeds (free)

-_Assuming everything goes according to plan_, I'll be growing goosefoot and a few other edible quote-unquote weeds this year.
+I'm growing goosefoot (a [lost crop](/lost-crops), or weed, depending on whom you ask).
 Once I have seeds to share, I'd love to send you some.

 ## Linux lessons (free)